This award-winning blog supplements the articles in Hospital Infection Control & Prevention.

 FDA: Do Not Use Antibody Tests to Diagnose COVID-19

-While antibody tests are broadly seen as a way to determine immunity and exposure to the pandemic coronavirus, the Food and Drug Administration (FDA) recently warned that tests should not be used as the “sole basis to diagnose COVID-19.”1
+While antibody tests are broadly seen as a way forward to determine immunity and exposure to the pandemic coronavirus, the U.S. Food and Drug Administration (FDA) recently warned that the tests should not be used as the “sole basis to diagnose COVID-19.”

 The FDA recommendations for healthcare providers include:

-- Continuing to use antibody tests, as appropriate, while aware of their limitations;
+- Continue to use serological (antibody) tests, as appropriate, and be aware of their limitations.